ipfs/boxo/examples/gateway/car/README.md

-# Gateway backed by a CAR File
+# HTTP Gateway backed by a CAR File

 This is an example that shows how to build a Gateway backed by the contents of a CAR file.
 A [CAR file](https://ipld.io/specs/transport/car/) is a Content